 Brad has been a member of ASCAP since 1995.

 Experience & Education

-Guitar Instructor for various private studentsJanuary 1992 to Present (about 26 years)
+Guitar Instructor for various private studentsJanuary 1992 to Present (over 26 years)

 Teach and mentor young people who desire to learn to play guitar.